wp-plugins/file-gallery/readme.txt

 - ability to load attachments from other posts

-probably not but who knows:
+probably not, but who knows:

 - when detaching / deleting attachments, just remove them from DOM without refreshing the entire file gallery box - need to think of